wahyuwerayana/Sky-Adventure-Side-Scroller/README.md

 Sky Adventure is an exhilarating side-scroller platformer game set in a vibrant and whimsical sky world.
 Developed using the Unity Engine, this game invites players on a thrilling journey through floating islands, mystical creatures, and treacherous obstacles.
 With its captivating visuals and engaging gameplay, Sky Adventure offers a delightful experience for players of all ages.

 ## 🎯Gameplay
+Players control a daring adventurer navigating through a series of floating platforms and islands.
+The objective is to jump, run, and avoid through various obstacles in the game, such as creatures, spikes and water.
+Go to the stone checkpoint for saving progress and reach the pillars to finish the level.

 ## ⚙️Setup
 - Go to the release tab located in the right side of this page.